esraa-hamed/LibraryManagementSystem-Backend/README.md

 - deleteBorrower : delete user with a certain id from the system
 - updateBorrower : update information of a certain user using id

+Notes (Code Structure):
+- src/Book           :   responsible for the logic of modifying/updating/deleting books by ADMIN
+- src/Borrower_Admin :   responsible for the logic of modifying/updating/deleting borrowers by ADMIN
+- src/Borrower       :   responsible for the logic of borrowing/returning/viewing books by USER